-2 About the Grant 2 What is the purpose of this grant?
-2 How much funding is available?
-2 Will that total amount be granted through the grant cycle that opens in October 2023?
-2 What kind of efforts can be funded?
-3 How does the Council plan on distributing funds across allowable categories?
-4 If I received funding in the first cycle can I apply for these funds?
-4 Who is the Adams County Opioid Council?
-4 Who decides what proposals are funded?
-4 Where can I access the information about Adams County Opioid Council meetings?
-5 Who is the Rocky Mountain Partnership (RMP) and what is their role?
-5 Application Process 5 What is the deadline to submit my application for the second cycle of funding?
-5 Is the application available in Spanish?
-5 Are there word or character limits?
-5 How do I submit my application and supporting documentation?
-5 What is the Adams County Opioid Council looking for in applications?
-6 How do I know if my application has been received and do I have the ability to check the status of my application?
-6 Can an application be updated or modified once it is submitted?
-6 Are grants ever awarded for a different amount than the amount requested?
-7 Do you fund general operating grants?
-7 If my organization has more than one need for funding, can we submit multiple applications?
+About the Grant 2

+What is the purpose of this grant?
+2

+How much funding is available?
+2

+Will that total amount be granted through the grant cycle that opens in October 2023?
+2

+What kind of efforts can be funded?
+3

+How does the Council plan on distributing funds across allowable categories?
+4

+If I received funding in the first cycle can I apply for these funds?
+4

+Who is the Adams County Opioid Council?
+4

+Who decides what proposals are funded?
+4

+Where can I access the information about Adams County Opioid Council meetings?
+5

+Who is the Rocky Mountain Partnership (RMP) and what is their role?
+5

+Application Process 5

+What is the deadline to submit my application for the second cycle of funding?
+5

+Is the application available in Spanish?
+5

+Are there word or character limits?
+5

+How do I submit my application and supporting documentation?
+5

+What is the Adams County Opioid Council looking for in applications?
+6

+How do I know if my application has been received and do I have the ability to check the

+, 6

+6

 7

+Do you fund general operating grants?
+7

+If my organization has more than one need for funding, can we submit multiple applications?
+7

-Is there a cap for what percentage of an award can be used for administrative purposes 3?
-7 Will there be an opportunity for applicants to provide feedback on this application proce ess?7 Who should I contact if I have a question?
+Is there a cap for what percentage of an award can be used for administrative purposes? ' 7 Will there be an opportunity for applicants to provide feedback on this application proces s?7 Who should I contact if I have a question?
 7 Review Process 8 What process does the Council use to evaluate proposals?
 8 Will applicants that are not funded receive any feedback from Round 1 applications?
 8 Reporting Process 8 Will grant recipients need to submit reports?
 8